 Diamond prospector Frederick W. Chubb learned about this unusual lake and became interested in it.
 He thought that this might be an extinct volcano and there is a possibility to find diamonds nearby.

 He asked for the assistance of expert – Victor B. Meen from Royal Ontario Museum.
 Meen immediately noticed that this looks rather like an impact crater (back then there were known just a few impact craters) and was intrigued enough to organize an expedition to this remote area together with Chubb.

 Meen and Chubb managed to reach the crater in 1950.
 Crater was named – Chubb crater.

-In 1951 Meen organized another expedition, researchers with magnetometer found magnetic anomaly under the northern rim of crater.
-It was believed that a large mass with high content of metal might be lying below the surface here.
+In 1951 Meen organized another expedition, researchers with magnetometer found magnetic anomaly under the northern rim of the crater.
+It was believed that a large mass with a high content of metal might be lying below the surface here.
 Later this proved to be wrong – meteorite evaporated during the explosion.

 In 1962 Ken Currie found convincing proof of impact hypothesis: impactites – rocks with characteristic deformations caused by meteorite explosion.
-Such rocks can even have a melted crust, which is enriched with vapour of meteorite.
+Such rocks can even have a melted crust, which is enriched with the vapor of meteorite.

 Upon the request of Quebec geographers, crater was renamed in 1968 – "New Quebec crater".
 Current – and the original local name – "Pingualuit" – was returned in 1999.

-Impact crater to a large extent has preserved its original, bowl shaped form.
+Impact crater to a large extent has preserved its original, bowl-shaped form.
 Width of Pingualuit crater is 3 440 m, depth – 400 m.
 Rims of the crater rise up to 160 m above the surrounding tundra.
-Crater rim is the highest point in whole region, 667 m above the sea level.
+Crater rim is the highest point in the whole region, 667 m above the sea level.
 Before the glacial ages rims definitely were higher – glaciers have eroded them.

-Crater sits on a bulge – catastrophic impact has fractured rocks in wide area and increased their volume.
+Crater sits on a bulge – the catastrophic impact has fractured rocks in a wide area and increased their volume.